 In contrast to accusatorial interrogations, rapport-based and information-gathering approaches focus on building and maintaining rapport and trust with an interviewee.
 Their goal is to elicit new information of evidentiary value instead of confessions (see Bull & Rachlew, 2020).
 The PEACE model (Preparation and Planning, Engage and Explain, Account, Closure, and Evaluate) is a widely used humanitarian approach to investigative interviewing.
 The model was developed initially in the UK as a means to move away from accusatorial approaches (Milne & Bull, 1999), and has since been adopted in many other countries (Miller et al., 2018).
-PEACE trains officers to be open-minded, respectful, fair, and honest to suspects and use techniques like rapport, open-ended questions, and free recall (Bull & Milne, 2004).
+PEACE trains officers to be open-minded, respectful, fair, and honest to interviewees and use techniques like rapport, open-ended questions, and free recall (Bull & Milne, 2004).

 Both field and experimental research generally demonstrate the effectiveness of information-gathering and humane approaches (Bull & Rachlew, 2020).
 For instance, analyses of recorded interviews found that techniques compatible with PEACE were related to more comprehensive disclosure and confessions from persons suspected of a crime (Walsh & Bull, 2010).
 In a meta-analysis of available laboratory-based experiments, Meissner et al. (2014) demonstrated that information-gathering approaches increased the diagnosticity of confessions compared to accusatorial approaches.
 Beyond confessions, these approaches also impact cooperation and disclosure from persons suspected of a crime.
-Evans et al. (2013) found that information-gathering approaches resulted in more reliable and critical information disclosed by suspects, while accusatorial approaches decreased information gain.
+Evans et al. (2013) found that information-gathering approaches resulted in more reliable and critical information disclosure, while accusatorial approaches decreased information gain.

 A crucial element of humane approaches is the building and maintaining of rapport.
-Though operational definitions vary across studies, rapport in suspect interviews generally refers to the “temporary working relationship created strategically by the interviewer to increase the likelihood that the suspect will disclose crime-relevant information” (Crough et al., 2022, p.
+Though operational definitions vary across studies, rapport in criminal interviews generally refers to the “temporary working relationship created strategically by the interviewer to increase the likelihood that the suspect will disclose crime-relevant information” (Crough et al., 2022, p.
 225).
-Rapport is built and maintained through strategies like finding common ground with the suspect, showing respect, or meeting the suspect’s basic needs (Kelly et al., 2013).
-Strong rapport between an officer and person suspected of a crime is associated with more satisfactory outcomes (Walsh & Bull, 2012), as suspects who perceive greater rapport are more likely to cooperate and, in turn, disclose information (Brimbal et al., 2021; Goodman-Delahunty et al., 2014).
+Rapport is built and maintained through strategies like finding common ground with the interviewee, showing respect, or meeting the interviewee’s basic needs (Kelly et al., 2013).
+Strong rapport between an officer and person suspected of a crime is associated with more satisfactory outcomes (Walsh & Bull, 2012), as interviewees who perceive greater rapport are more likely to cooperate and, in turn, disclose information (Brimbal et al., 2021; Goodman-Delahunty et al., 2014).
 Importantly, rapport-building is a component of both accusatorial and information-gathering methods; however, rapport in an accusatorial context is used as a tactic of emotional manipulation to elicit a confession.
 Thus, rapport as an interviewing technique appears most effective when used within a humane framework (see Vallano & Schreiber Compo, 2015).

-Suspect-Focused Research
+Interviewee-Focused Research

 Studies examining perceptions of interrogations from the perspective of persons suspected of a crime have provided further support for information-gathering approaches (Goodman-Delahunty et al., 2014; Holmberg & Christianson, 2002; Kebbell et al., 2008, 2010; Snook et al., 2015; Wachi et al., 2016a).
 Holmberg and Christianson (2002) surveyed convicted persons in Swedish prisons to investigate their perceptions of interrogation styles used by their interrogating officers.
 They identified two main approaches: humane and dominant.
 Humane techniques encompassed officers’ use of empathy, respect, and friendliness.
 Dominant techniques were associated with attitudes like aggressiveness, hostility, and persistency—techniques typical of accusatorial approaches (see also Häkkänen et al., 2009).
 Convicted persons who perceived their interrogators as more humane were nearly four times more likely to report having admitted guilt, while those who perceived their interrogation as high in dominant techniques were more likely to deny guilt.